alshedivat/al-folio/_pages/about.md

 I am Qiuyang Mang (忙秋阳 in Chinese), a third-year undergraduate at The Chinese University of Hong Kong, Shenzhen, under the guidance of Prof. [Pinjia He](https://pinjiahe.github.io/).
 I am currently interning at [Trustworthy Engineering of Software Technologies (TEST) Lab](https://nus-test.github.io/), advised by Prof. [Manuel Rigger](https://www.manuelrigger.at/).

-My focus lies in AI Robustness (e.g., developing automated tools for testing and improvement the AI software),  Testing traditional systems (e.g., databases and compilers), and graph algorithms.
+My focus lies in AI Robustness (e.g., developing automated tools for testing and improvement the AI software),  testing traditional systems (e.g., databases and compilers), and graph algorithms.